University of North Carolina School of Law

-The University of North Carolina School of Law is the law school of the University of North Carolina at Chapel Hill.
-Established in 1845, Carolina Law is among the oldest law schools in the United States and is the oldest law school in North Carolina.
+The University of North Carolina School of Law (branded as Carolina Law) is the law school of the University of North Carolina at Chapel Hill.
+Established in 1845, it is one of the oldest law schools in the United States and is the oldest law school in the state of North Carolina.

 History

+19th century

-Following discussion in the North Carolina legal community, on December 12, 1842, the Trustees of the University of North Carolina authorized the University President, David L. Swain, to review and establish a law professorship.
+On December 12, 1842, following discussion in the North Carolina legal community, the trustees of the University of North Carolina authorized the university's president David L. Swain to review and establish a law professorship.
 In 1845, William Horn Battle was named the first professor of law, and legal instruction began at the university.
 In the years following, assistant professors and later an organized faculty and law library were added.

+20th century

-In 1915, Margaret Berry became the first female to graduate from the law school.
+In 1915, Margaret Berry became the first woman to graduate from the law school.
 In the 1920s, the school began taking on much of the character of a modern law school, after the American Bar Association first published guidelines for schools.
 University President Harry Woodburn Chase was instrumental in leading the efforts for this reorganization over notable opposition, including the governor of North Carolina.

-In June 1951, Harvey Beech, J. Kenneth Lee, Floyd McKissick, and James Robert Walker Jr. became the first four black students enrolled at the law school.
-McKissick and other black students had argued in court that a state law school for blacks in Durham was not equal to that in Chapel Hill.
-In March 1951, a U.S. Court of Appeals agreed and ordered UNC to stop excluding black applicants.
-Sylvia X. Allen became the first black female student to graduate in 1962, and did so as the mother of six children.
+In June 1951, Harvey Beech, James L. Lassiter, J. Kenneth Lee, Floyd McKissick, and James Robert Walker Jr. became the first five Black students enrolled at the law school, leading the integration of the University of North Carolina at Chapel Hill.
+McKissick and other Black students had demonstrated in court that a state law school for African Americans in Durham was not equal to that in Chapel Hill.
+In March 1951, a U.S. Court of Appeals agreed and ordered UNC to stop excluding Black applicants.

+Upon enrollment, the Black students "immediately confronted the intense pressure of trying to succeed in a highly competitive law school while dealing daily with racial bias from the very people tasked with fostering their educational success and with the pressure of having many other people's hopes and dreams riding on them."
+Their first few months required a round-the-clock armed protective police escort due to Ku Klux Klan threats and other harassment, but the students sometimes received more support from their peers than the school's administration.
+For example, the student body voted to hold an integrated Barrister's Ball in 1952, but the university chancellor vetoed the social event.

+Despite the racism and institutional challenges, Beech graduated in June 1952, "becoming the first African American graduate of the law school and UNC-Chapel Hill."
+In 1962, Sylvia X. Allen became the first Black female student to graduate, and did so as the mother of six children.